 The Duck Tours are actually conducted on military ducks which are half land vehicle/half sea vehicle, like a platypus or Aqua Man.
-They used ‘ducks’ to storm the beaches at Normandy.
-Again, like the hotel that used to be a jail, this does not conjure up terribly romantic images.
-But part of the fun is that after you drive around town, you get to drive into the Charles River (this is where the half boat part comes in).
+They used ‘ducks’ to storm the beaches at Normandy, which again, like the hotel that used to be a jail, does not conjure up terribly romantic images.
+But, part of the fun is after you drive around town, you get to drive into the Charles River (this is where the half boat part comes in).

-Be warned, if you ever decide to go on the duck tour yourself their website is so intense and cranky that I almost decided not to go.
-It’s a little tricky to navigate and there are all kinds of ‘no-exceptions’ rules.
-This is for a reason though.
-The tours are WILDLY popular.
-You really do need to book them 30 days in advance.
+Be warned, if you ever decide to go on the duck tour yourself, they are WILDLY popular.
+You really do need to book 30 days in advance.
 Because it was mid-week in March we were able to book the day before, but the whole boat was full by the time we got there.

-AND…we had to get on the Duck at Boston’s Museum of Science, where we were greeted by this guy…
+A nice plus of the tour is you get on the Duck at Boston’s Museum of Science, where you will be greeted by this guy…

 Here’s a brief overview of the most interesting tid-bits about Boston from our (well worth it) tour, and a few things we stumbled on on our own.